Henry Smith, video game developer-wizard

 Squish

-One of my earliest memories of Henry is that by the time he was in high school he was already earning royalties from a Mac shareware game he’d made.
-It was called Squish, and its premise was inspired by the game Lemmings.
+One of the first things I remember learning about Henry is that by the time he was in high school, he was already earning royalties from a Mac shareware game he’d made—Squish, inspired by the game Lemmings.

 But it was another favourite childhood game that showed him the value of truly committing to his projects: TaskMaker.

-“It was a black + white adventure fantasy, top-down, square tiles, fight monsters and so on,” he says.
-“I really liked this game and I figured out that its file system was pretty simple, because when you win the game, you get a special power where you can change the world and you can change the individual squares on the map to be whatever you want… It gave me the idea to make a map editor for the game, so I could make my own maps and walk around them.”
+“It was a black + white adventure fantasy, top-down, square tiles, fight monsters and so on.
+I really liked this game and I figured out that its file system was pretty simple, because when you win the game, you get a special power where you can change the world and you can change the individual squares on the map to be whatever you want… It gave me the idea to make a map editor for the game, so I could make my own maps and walk around them.”

-Then only about 12 years old, Henry reached out for help to finish things off—first from his father and then from the game’s author.
+Then only about 12 years old, he reached out for help finishing things off—first from his father and then from the game’s author.
 Impressed that Henry was hacking his game “for good instead of evil,” the author sent along a free colour copy of the game.
 “That was the first time I got paid in some way for something I’d built,” says Henry.
 “I think that solidified in my mind that I could do something with this, and I could actually make games for a living and I would enjoy it.”

 Fans of the game promptly mailed in their $10 to order the full version.
 But the best part wasn’t the money.
 “I would get these personal letters from people who wrote, ‘I love your game!
 My six-year-old and I have been playing it.
 Here’s a picture he drew of Squish,’” says Henry.
 “It was awesome.”